 Here are a few things I honestly value, in my life & in my work as a therapist.

 Being here –now– is everything.
 Thinking about how horrible the past was, or how scary the future is, is understandable.
-Sometimes we need to process what’s happened, or plan for what we want.
-But to really deal with those things, we need to be calm enough to think.
-Recognizing that in this moment we can take a deep breath, we can relax our shoulders, we are safe… Sometimes we have to do that before we can focus on healing.
+Sometimes we need to learn from what’s happened, or plan for what we want.
+But really, to deal with anything, we need to be calm enough to think.
+Recognizing that in this moment we can take a deep breath, we can relax our shoulders, we are safe… Sometimes we have to do that before anything else.

 Everyone is so unique.
-Working together to figure out what’s helpful for (the one and only) you, means I always get to be creative, which I love!
+Working together to figure out what’s helpful for (the one and only) you, means I always get to be creative.
+So lucky!
 Being creative also helps us not get bored.
 If talking gets old, we can go for a walk, or use music, art, or humour to keep ourselves engaged.
-Believe it or not, therapy can be fun, interesting, and engaging.
+Believe it or not, therapy can be engaging and fun (and often is).

-For the last decade, I’ve done my own research, and worked on some amazing teams.
-I still love going to conferences, presenting findings, and learning about new discoveries.
-But my favourite part is that I get to bring it all back to my clients, in a way that is actually helpful, that is so exciting!
+For the last decade, I’ve done and presented my own research, and worked on some amazing teams.
+I love going to conferences, classes, workshops.
+But my favourite part is that I get to bring it all back to my clients, in a way that is actually helpful.

 I was trying to think of a “nicer” way to put this… Individuality?
 Perhaps it’s the punk in me, but “non-conformity” fits best.

 So much of what weighs us down relates to society’s standards.
 “Be a perfect student, get a good job, look a certain way, don’t offend anyone”.
 How ‘bout no?
 Nopey, nope, no.

 I’m not suggesting we quit our lives and start a band, but if we find ourselves living someone else’s’ idea of a good life, who is going to live ours?
 We only live once.